redox-os/website/content/news/this-week-in-redox-10.md

 - We got lots of new concurrent data structures! `mpsc` and `sync_mpsc` ([@ticki](https://github.com/ticki)), `RwLock` and `Mutex` ([@jackpot51](https://github.com/jackpot51))

-- [@ticki](https://github.com/ticki) has set up a Mattermost server (alternative to Slack chat), which we are now using instead of Slack.
+- [@ticki](https://github.com/ticki) have set up a Mattermost server (alternative to Slack chat), which we are now using instead of Slack.
 Contact Ticki for invites.

 - [@imp](https://github.com/imp) have been working a lot on PCI and PIO.